 Will there be any exemptions from this requirement?

 Yes.
-FDU will allow limited exemptions for religious and medical reasons (including based on a disability or advice from a physician not to receive a COVID-19 vaccination while pregnant or breastfeeding).
+FDU allows limited exemptions for religious and medical reasons (including based on a disability or advice from a physician not to receive a COVID-19 vaccination while pregnant or breastfeeding).

 How can students request an exemption?

-FDU will require students who request an exemption for religious reasons to submit a written statement, signed by the student (or by a parent or legal guardian if the student is a minor), explaining how immunization conflicts with the student’s sincere religious beliefs.
-FDU will require that students who request a medical exemption submit a written statement from their health care provider explaining the medical contraindication and the time period for which the exemption is being requested.
+FDU requires students who request an exemption for religious reasons to submit a written statement, signed by the student (or by a parent or legal guardian if the student is a minor), explaining how immunization conflicts with the student’s sincere religious beliefs.
+FDU requires that students who request a medical exemption to submit a written statement from their health care provider explaining the medical contraindication and the time period for which the exemption is being requested.
 A form is provided in Medicat for those who wish to request an exemption.

-Will FDU require faculty and staff to be vaccinated?
+Are faculty and staff required to be vaccinated?